camurray-wethinkcode/Project_9_Lemin/README.md

 `./lemin < path/to/map`

 *NOTE*
-This program was written with Windows and does not seem to be compatibe with MacOS
+This program was written with Windows and does not seem to be compatible with MacOS